Research Results

 Future Developments

-For practical use, we will develop a catalyst process using actual waste plastics.
+For practical application, we will develop catalytic processes using actual waste plastics.

 Financial Information

-This research was supported by the Environmental Research Promotion Fund (JPMEERF20183R03) of the Environmental Restoration and Conservation Agency.
+This research was conducted with the support of the Environmental Research and Technology Development Fund (JPMEERF20183R03) of the Environmental Restoration and Conservation Agency of Japan

 Publication Information